 - Both countries have low unemployment, hovering around 4 percent, but unemployment benefits are more generous in Norway.

-- The two rank similarly in the World Bank’s Ease of Doing Business Index and the Heritage Foundation’s Index of Economic Freedom.
+- The two score similarly in the World Bank’s Ease of Doing Business Index and the Heritage Foundation’s Index of Economic Freedom.

 America is more innovative and does have better universities, so Norwegian software developers and PhD students may want to move.
-The rest are better off among the fjords.
+The rest are better off where they were born.